 4.1.1 Machinations

-The initial design of the tool took a lot of inspiration from the original Machinations tool made by Joris Dormans.
-Some additional features had to be included in this new tool to accommodate features that are new additions to Micro-Machinations.
+The initial design of the tool took a lot of inspiration from the original Machinations tool created by Joris Dormans.
+Some additional features had to be included in this new tool to accommodate features that are additions to Micro-Machinations.

 Machinations is a visual game design language, it can help game designers test economies and even small games by simulating resource flow.
 It is however very abstract, the nodes and edges within the diagrams do not relate to real game objects easily.